AridunnuConsult/LITA_PROJECTS/README.md

 ---
 ### PROJECT OVERVIEW

 The purpose of this project is to documentation some of my works in LITA classes so as to serve as a future reference to other works I will be doing.
-This documentation consisit of some calculations in excel classes, queries for SQL classes and some visual done in power Bi classes.
+This documentation consist of some calculations in excel classes, queries for SQL classes and some visual done in power Bi classes.

 ### Data source
 The data used for this analysis was sent to the students from our instructor through telegram and individual LMS canvas account.
 Some of the data set used include